filecoin-project/specs/src/algorithms/post/election_post.md

     chosenMiner = PowerTable[ranIndex].address
     // a miner should only be challenged if they have not submitted a post in ProvingPeriod/2 epochs and are not currently challenged if chosenMiner.shouldChallenge(ProvingPeriod/2):
-        sampledMiners.append(choseMiner)
+        sampledMiners.append(chosenMiner)
 ```

 The surprise process described above is triggered by the cron actor in the storage_power_actor (through which the power table is searched for challengeable miners).
 A miner should be getting randomly sampled twice per proving period on expectation, but would only be sampled if they are in the latter half of their proving period leading to one challenge per proving period on expectation.
-This is done as follows: if there are M miners in the power table and a Proving Period of length P, 2M/P challenges will be issued at eeach epoch.
+This is done as follows: if there are M miners in the power table and a Proving Period of length P, 2M/P challenges will be issued at each epoch.
 Miners are sampled using a randomness ticket from the chain and will only be challenged if they have not submitted a PoSt in at least PP/2 epochs and are not currently being challenged (this is checked using the storage_miner_actor).

 An alternative approach would be to assign a probability of being challenged to each miner which grows at every epoch to be 1 PP epochs from the last challenge (but this would require more computation since every miner would have to be checked at every epoch).